HackYourFuture-CPH/teaching-instructions/README.md

 5. **Previous week's homework.** <br> We received feedback from students several times that they would like to see a “perfect solution” for the homework - the way you would write it, or the way you intended it to look.

 6. **Homework.** <br>
+In depth explanation coming soon.

 7. **Feedback partners.** <br>
+At the end of each session we determine feedback partners - 2 students who will give one another feedback on their homework.
+Students can learn a lot from seeing the mistakes of their peers and can often explain things they only recently learned in simpler terms than the teachers who have multiple years of experience.<p>
+You can either select the feedback teams yourself (try to make good matches) or determine a "class representative" who takes responsibility for picking the feedback partners for everyone.

 8. **Feedback.** <br>
+We give feedback on the homework uploaded to GitHub via issues.
+The extent of the feedback is up to you, but of course the students benefit from explanations.
+You can see an example [here](https://github.com/chsaqib/hyf-html-css/issues/1).

 9. **After the module ends.** <br> Remember you still have an outstanding homework.
 We tend to revise this at the start of the next session, but if you aren’t available you can also do it whenever it suits into your schedule.
 We just feel it's important to follow up on all homework so the students don't feel like their work is in vain.
 (Especially important during the first 4 modules)